JackSzwergold/Writing/memories/Latkes for Fluffy.md

 ***

-I woke up in the morning, I would be offered latkes for breakfast.
-I would come home from playing outside, I would be offered latkes lunch.
-I would get ready to go to sleep at night, I would be offered latkes for dinner.
+When I woke up in the morning, I would be offered latkes for breakfast.
+When I came home from playing outside, I would be offered latkes lunch.
+When I was getting ready to go to sleep at night, I would be offered latkes for dinner.
+If friends came over?
+They were offered latkes whether they liked them or not.

+If latkes were gold, my family would be rich.

-They were delicious, they were plentiful and they were seemingly in endless supply and I was just tired of them.
+Now don’t get me wrong!
+I liked latkes.
+They were delicious, they were plentiful and they were seemingly in endless supply  in our home.
+It was just I was sick and tired of them.

 Some days I would say, “No!” and would be met with indignation.
 My parents would often then talk to each other in Yiddish, Hebrew or Polish about my refusal of Latkes as if I were on drugs or something.
 My refusal of their food would result in a pile of passive aggressive manipulation that sometimes was worse than overeating the latkes themselves.